stub42/cassandra-charm/README.md

 your data is at risk and availability lower, as a failed unit may take the only copy of data with it.

-Mounting external disk is done using the standard `storage` subordinate charm.

-    juju deploy --config storage.conf cs:storage
-    juju deploy --config storage.conf cs:storage
-    juju add-relation storage block-storage-broker
-    juju add-relation cassandra storage

-/!\ Unfortunately, per Bug #1334956, the storage and block-storage-broker
-    charms are not yet available in the charm store for trusty so the above documentation does not work.

 ## Planning